gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceDoNotTrackUserGroup.md

 # Get-AipServiceDoNotTrackUserGroup

 ## SYNOPSIS
-Gets the group for the users who must not be tracked by Information Protection service.
+Gets the group for the users who must not be tracked by Azure Information Protection.

 ## SYNTAX